DefinitiveTechX23/GitExam/README.md

     The things you need before installing the software.

-BULLET POINT You need this
+* You need this
-BULLET POINT And you need this
+* And you need this
-BULLET POINT Oh, and don't forget this
+* Oh, and don't forget this

 ### Installation